-It is standard practice among our competitors to reduce the value of the bicycle once it is over three years old.
-We felt this didn’t reasonably consider the cost of replacement, and was not in the best interest of our customers.
+It is a standard practice among our competitors to reduce the value of the bicycle once it is over three years old.
+We felt this didn’t reasonably consider the cost of replacement and was not in the best interest of our customers.
 As a result, we removed this restriction not long after launching.
-The price you paid for your bike is the price we will insure it for.

-There are two exceptions to this, designed to offer more flexibility and fairness to our customers, in line with our ‘common sense’ approach to insurance.
+There are two exceptions to this designed to offer more flexibility and fairness to our customers, in line with our ‘common sense’ approach to insurance.

-Bicycles bought new but with a significant discount can be insured at their replacement value.
+Bicycles bought new but with a significant discount can be insured at their recommended retail value.
 This means a bicycle bought at the end of the season for a third off can be insured for the full price.
 This is to ensure in the event of loss or damage, a true equivalent can be found when the same bicycle with the same discount is unobtainable.